mumble-voip/mumble/docs/dev/build-instructions/build_linux.md

   qtchooser
 ```

-1. There is a problem with Opus, causing crashes on some systems.
-Disabling the bundled opus version when running cmake might be necessary for now:
-   `cmake -Dbundled-opus=OFF ..`
-2. _Also, see Ubuntu notes, which explain some things relevant to Debian builds._
+See also Ubuntu notes, which explain some things relevant to Debian builds._

 </details>